 Logical edits were used to sort each event into a specific category for the imputations.
 Events with complete expenditures were flagged as potential donors while events with missing expenditure data were assigned to various recipient categories.
 Each event with missing expenditure data was assigned to a recipient category based on the extent of its missing charge and expenditure data.
-For example, an event with a known total charge but no expenditure information was assigned to one category, while an event with a known total charge and partial expenditure information was assigned to a different category.
+For example, an event with a known total charge but no expenditure information was assigned to an ectegory, while an event with a known total charge and partial expenditure information was assigned to a different category.
 Similarly, events without a known total charge and no or partial expenditure information were assigned to various recipient categories.

-The logical edits produced eight recipient categories for HHP (Home Healthcare Paid Independents) and eight recipient categories for HHA (Home Healthcare Agency) for events with missing data.
-Expenditures were imputed through separate predictive mean matching imputations for each of the eight recipient categories.
-The donor pool in these imputations includes events with complete expenditures from the HC for HHP or the MPC for HHA.

-The donor pool included "free events" because, in some instances, providers are not paid for their services.
-These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
-(This does not include MPCELIG=3 (informal) events.
-As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG=3) was assumed not to have expenditures associated with it and was not included in any imputation process.)
+Expenditures were imputed using a predictive mean matching method.
+The donor pool in these imputations includes events with complete expenditures from the HC for HHP and restricted to the MPC for HHA.
+As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG = 3) was assumed not to have expenditures associated with it and was not included in any imputation process.)